Karan Bilimoria, Baron Bilimoria

-Karan Faridoon Bilimoria, Baron Bilimoria, CBE, DL, FCA (born 26 November 1961) is a British Indian businessman, life peer in the UK House of Lords, and a university chancellor.
+Karan Faridoon Bilimoria, Baron Bilimoria, CBE, DL, FCA (born 26 November 1961) is a British Indian businessman, member of the House of Lords, and former Chancellor of the University of Birmingham.

-Bilimoria founded the global beer brand, Cobra Beer and is the company's chairman.
-In addition to his business activity, Bilimoria is a politically active crossbench member of the House of Lords, serves as Chancellor of the University of Birmingham and President of the Confederation of British Industry.
+Bilimoria founded the global beer brand Cobra Beer, and served as the company's chairman until November 2024.
+In addition to his business activities, Bilimoria is a politically active independent crossbench member of the House of Lords, served as Chancellor of the University of Birmingham from 2014 to 2024, and is the former President of the Confederation of British Industry (2020–2022) and Vice President (2022–2024).

 Family background

 Karan Bilimoria was born in Hyderabad, India into a Zoroastrian Parsi family which hailed from Gujarat.
 As the surname 'Bilimoria' denotes, the ancestral home of the family is the small town of Bilimora, situated on the banks of the river Ambika, in Gandevi taluka of Navsari district of Gujarat state.

 Bilimoria's family had a strong background in trade and commerce, but his father and both his grandfathers served in the Indian armed forces.
 In 1931, his paternal grandfather, Nasservanji D. Bilimoria, was one of the first Indians to be commissioned as an officer into the Indian Army from the Royal Military College, Sandhurst, and he retired as a Brigadier.

 Bilimoria's father, Faridoon Noshir Bilimoria (1933–2005), popularly known as 'General Billy', had a long and distinguished career in the Indian Army.
 As a young, newly commissioned officer, he served as ADC to the first President of India, Rajendra Prasad.
 Many years later, he commanded the 2/5 Gorkha Rifles (Frontier Force) during the Bangladesh Liberation War.
 He later served as General Officer Commanding-in-Chief of the Indian Army's Central Command.
 In 1990, while serving at that post, F. N. Bilimoria was deputed by the Government of India to Sri Lanka to review the work of the Indian Peace Keeping Force, which had been deployed in that country during the Sri Lankan Civil War under the Indo-Sri Lanka Accord.
 It was on his recommendation that the force was recalled in 1990, ending India's military engagement with the LTTE.

 Karan Bilimoria's mother, Yasmin Bilimoria (née Italia), was the daughter of Jamshed D. Italia, a Squadron Leader in the Royal Indian Air Force.
 Her mother, Aimai Italia née Bharucha of Hyderabad, was the daughter of D.D.
 Italia, a Hyderabad-based businessman and politician who served as a member of the Rajya Sabha in the 1950s (this was Karan's maternal great-grandfather).
 Both his mother and maternal grandfather were educated in Britain at Birmingham University.